dongra02/sei-project-4/README.md

 ***Volunteer*** is an application designed to coordinate volunteer projects (campaigns).
 The program allows users to find and sign-up for campaigns in their area that are in need of volunteer help.
 In addition, users can create campaigns, and manage both the onboarding and coordination of volunteers throughout the project.
 User profiles include any optional skills they may have, as well as the shifts they are available to volunteer.
 Campaign owners can match volunteers based on these attributes when confirming or rejecting pending applicants.
 In addition, each campaign has chat rooms to make coordination easier.
 The campaign owner and coordinators have thier own chat in addition to a project wide chat for all members.
 An interactive map aids in searching for possible campaigns as well as locating those a user is signed up for.

 ## Project Brief
-Work either indivdually or remotely in a group to create a full-stack web appiclication using a Django Rest Framework to serve data from a PostgreSQL databse to a React front-end.
+Work either individually or remotely in a group to create a full-stack web application using a Django Rest Framework to serve data from a PostgreSQL database to a React front end.
 The application must demonstrate the use of multiple relationships and CRUD functionality for the intended models.
 Plan and create an ERD prior to moving on to development.

 ## Technologies Used

-### Frontend
+### Front End
 * JavaScript
 * React
 * Bootstrap